sunhaopku/sunhaopku.github.io/_pages/about.md

 **Arxiv**

-**Enabling LLMs to learn from mistakes by proving question-level and task-level principles .**
+**Enabling LLMs to learn from mistakes by proving question-level and task-level principles.**

  <a href="https://arxiv.org/pdf/2407.05682"><strong>Paper</strong></a>